PeterJacko/BinaryBandit/README.md

 function DP_2_lin_index( number_of_allocations , number_of_successes_arm_1 , number_of_failures_arm_1 , number_of_successes_arm_2 , number_of_remaining_allocations )
 ```
 which converts a 4D state to linear index.

-Note that the runtime grows quickly with the horizon, taking a few minutes for horizon around 1000, a few hours for horizon around 2000 and a few days for horizon around 4000.
-In terms of memory requirements, 32 GB RAM is able to store the whole policy for approximately horizon of 1500.

 # Advanced Usage